KBS2

-KBS 2TV is a South Korean free-to-air television channel launched on 1 December 1980 and owned by Korean Broadcasting System.
-In contrast to KBS1, the channel specializes primarily in entertainment.
+KBS 2TV (KBS 제2텔레비전) is a South Korean free-to-air television channel launched on 1 December 1980.
+The channel is owned and operated by the Korean Broadcasting System, a public corporation that serves as South Korea's largest national broadcaster.
+In contrast to the primarily news-focused KBS1, the channel specializes in entertainment broadcasts.

 History

-KBS2 was created as an effect of the Policy for Merger and Abolition of the Press.
-The Tongyang Broadcasting Company, set up by Samsung founder Lee Byung-chul, had its license revoked and its operations were absorbed into the Korean Broadcasting System.
-At the time of the decision, TBC was Korea's second largest radio and television company.
-On 30 November 1980, TBC made its final broadcast and the following day, KBS2 signed on in Seoul and Busan, where TBC had its television stations.
-Some of TBC's programs were continued under KBS, including the KBS Music Festival, which started in 1965 on TBC.
-The initial goal was to complement the two KBS networks, with KBS2 being initially dedicated for cultural and educational programming.
-The channel started color broadcasts on 22 December 1980, alongside MBC.
+KBS2 was created following the implementation of the Policy for Merger and Abolition of the Press in 1980.
+The Tongyang Broadcasting Company, founded by Samsung founder Lee Byung-chul, had its license revoked by South Korea's nascent military dictatorship under Chun Doo-hwan; its operations were subsequently absorbed into the Korean Broadcasting System.
+At the time, TBC was Korea's second-largest radio and television company.
+On 30 November 1980, following TBC's final broadcast, the newly-created KBS2 channel signed on in Seoul and Busan, taking over TBC's former television and radio stations.
+A limited number of TBC's programs were continued under KBS, including the KBS Music Festival, which started in 1965.

+The initial goal of KBS2 was to serve as a complement to the news-focused KBS1, with KBS2 being dedicated to cultural and educational programming.
+The channel began broadcasting in color on 22 December 1980, alongside the competing MBC TV channel.
 Initially commercial-free, the two KBS networks reintroduced commercial advertising on 7 March 1981.
+On 3 November 1986, KBS2 added a primetime news bulletin at 8:05pm, alongside several foreign-language learning programs.

-At the start of cable television networks in South Korea in the early 90s, KBS2 was included in the must-carry package, which initially excluded the commercial channels MBC and SBS.
+Upon the introduction of cable television networks in South Korea in the early 90s, KBS2 was deemed a must-carry channel, in contrast to two of its largest commercial competitors, MBC and SBS.
 The channel adopted green as its signature color in 1993.

-Ratings soared for the final episode of First Love on 20 April 1997, at a record 65.8%.
+On 20 April 1997, the channel saw a record ratings surge of 65.8% during the final episode of First Love, a highly-popular Korean drama that began airing on KBS2 in 1996.

-Digital terrestrial broadcasts started in 2001, on LCN 7 at a national scale; analog broadcasts ended in 2012.

-Its signal was interrupted for a 20-minute period on the evening of 14 October 2006.
+KBS2 began offering digital terrestrial broadcasts on a national scale in 2001.
+In 2012, the channel ceased airing analog broadcasts.
+On 14 October 2006, the channel's signal was interrupted for a 20-minute period during the evening broadcast due to technical issues.

-KBS2 was granted a subchannel (7-2) in 2015.
+KBS2 was granted a digital subchannel, KBS2 7-2, in 2015.

 Programming

-Dramas are a pillar of KBS2's schedule.
-In the last week of April 2024, out of ten dramas broadcast on linear (terrestrial and subscription) and OTT platforms, only two of KBS2's dramas were among the ten-most watched programs of the genre, with viewing figures lower than the ones produced by tvN, JTBC and also streaming services.
+Korean dramas comprise a significant portion of KBS2's broadcast schedule.
+During the final week of April 2024, only two of KBS2's dramas were among the ten-most watched programs of the genre on linear and OTT platforms, with viewing figures lower than dramas broadcast on competing channels tvN and JTBC, as well as streaming services.

-The channel also airs news, variety shows and Music Bank.
+In addition to dramas, KBS2 also airs news, variety shows and the popular music program Music Bank.

 Network

-Analog network (shut down in 2012):
+KBS2's long-running analog broadcast, which ceased operations in 2012, was shown on the following channels across South Korea: